ArcaneNibble/cnoidal/format_notes.md

 The compressed data consists of a sequence of null-terminated ASCII MVL9 strings (i.e. consisting of the characters `01ZXHUWL-`).

 When a dictionary entry is referenced, it is prepended (i.e. on the left/MSB) with a leading 1 bit.
-It is then padded to the width of the facility with 0 bits. <span style="color:red">If this exceeds the size of the facility (i.e. the string in the dictionary is greater than the facility width minus 1) then memory is overwritten with '0' characters until a segfault occurs.</span> Out-of-range indices cause a nonfatal error and result in a value consisting of all 0 bits.
+It is then padded to the width of the facility with 0 bits. <span style="color:red">If this exceeds the size of the facility (i.e. the length of the string in the dictionary is greater than the facility width minus 1) then memory is overwritten with '0' characters until a segfault occurs.</span> Out-of-range indices cause a nonfatal error and result in a value consisting of all 0 bits.